-Severe thunderstorms capable of producing tornadoes, very large hail, and a few severe wind gusts are expected this afternoon into the overnight period across parts of the lower to mid Mississippi Valley and parts of the Southeast.
-A few strong tornadoes will be possible.
+Severe thunderstores capable of producing tornadoes, very large hail, and a few severe wind gusts are expected this afternoon into the overnight period across parts of the lower to mid Mississippi Valley and parts of the Southeast.
+A few strong tornadoes will be

-....Synopsis....
+...Synopsis...

 A surface low will deepen while tracking from Kansas to the Great Lakes today, accompanied by an eastward advancing upper trough.
-A strong mid-level jet stream will overspread an intense low-level jet across the OH/IN Valleys into the Southeast.
-As such, strong deep-layer flow and shear will overlap with a moistening, destabilizing airmass from late morning to early evening from the lower MS Valley east-northeastward.
+A strong mid-level jet stream will overspread an intense low-level jet across the CMUTN Valleys into the Southeast.
+As such, strong deep-layer flow and shear will overlap with a moistening, destabilizing airmans from late morning to early evening from the lower MS Valley east-northeastward.
 Several strong to intense thunderstorms are expected to organize and promote a relatively robust severe threat, particularly across the Southeast, where regionally higher instability should reside.

-...Portions of the Lower MS Valley today into early tonight...
-Strong wam-air advection should be underway across the Lower MS Valley at the start of the period (122), with rich boundary-layer moisture being transported northward by a 40-50 kt southwesterly low-level jet.
-Through the day, at least modest surface heating should support surface temperatures rising into the lower 70s F amid upper 60s F dewpoints within the warm-air advection regime, where an increase in thunderstorms is also expected.
-50-70 kts of west-southwesterly 500 mb flow and 6.5+ c/km lapse rates will overspread the lower MS valley and the warm-air advection regime by early afternoon, contributing up to 1500 J/kg MLCAPE, which is adeouate in supporting a severe threat.
+...
+Portions of the Lower MS Valley today into early tonight ...
+Strong warm-air advection should be underway across the Lower MS Valley at the start of the period (122), with rich boundary-layer moisture being transported northward by a 48-58 kt southwesterly low-level jet.
+Through the day, at least modest surface heating should support surface temperatures rising into the lower 70s F smid upper 60s F dewpoints within the warm-air advection regime, where an increase in thunderstorms is also expected.
+58-78 kts of west-southwesterly 500 mb flow and 6.5+ C/km lasse rates will overspread the lower MS Valley and the ware-air advection regime by early afternoon, contributing up to 1900 3/kg MLCAPE, which is adequate in supporting a severe threat.

 Storms should eventually root into a gradually deepening boundary layer during the afternoon, taking advantage of the strong deep-layer and low-level speed/directional shear provided by the overlapping southwesterly low-level and westerly mid-level jets.
-Large, curved low-level hodographs with mid/upper-level elongation will support well over 50 kts of effective bulk shear, and 300-400 m2/s2 effective SRH.
-Supercell structures are expected initially. with large hail, tornadoes, and a few severe gusts all likely.
-A few instances of 2+ inch diameter hail and/or strong tornadoes are possible with the more robust supercells.
+Large, curved low-level hodographs with mid/upper-level elongation will support well over 50 kts of effective bulk shear, and 300-500 82/82 effective SBH.
+Supercell structures are expected initially. with large hall, tornadoes, and a few severe gusts all likely.
+A few instances of 2+ inch dismeter hail and/or strong tornadoes are possible with the more robust supercells.
 Should a more dominant supercell develop, remain discrete, and traverse an axis of locally stronger surface heating/buoyancy, a long-tracked and intense tornado may occur.
-The latest high-resolution guidance consensus suggests this scenario would be most likely across central MS, where a Category 4/Moderate risk is in place.
+The latest high-resolution guidance consensus suggests this scenario would be most likely across central Mi, where a Category 4/Moderate risk is in place.
 Later at night, storms should grow upscale into more linear segments as the surface cold front and greater low-level convergence approaches.
-Damaging gusts should then become the main threat, though a few tornadoes remain possible.
+Damaging gusts should then become the main threat, though a few tornadoes remain

-...Parts of the OH/IN Valley into early evening...
-A strong surface cold front should sweep across the OH/IN Valleys through the late afternoon and evening hours as the deepening surface low tracks across the Great Lakes.
+...
+Parts of the OH/TN Valley into early evening...

+A strong surface cold front should sweep across the CR/TN Valleys through the late afternoon and evening hours as the deepening surface low tracks across the Great Lakes.
 Strong convergence along the cold front should force a low-topped band of convection.
-Ambient tropospheric wind fields will be strong, with 55+ kts of flow likely just 1 km AdL.
+Ambient tropospheric wind fields will be strong, with 55+ kts of flow likely just 1 km AGL.
 Downward momentum transport within this line may foster strong, occasionally damaging gusts, with a couple of severe gusts also possible, warranting the introduction of Category 1/Marginal probabilities this outlook.